Comparing SOBR Safe (OTCMKTS:SOBR) & Magnum Opus Acquisition (NYSE:OPA)

-SOBR Safe (OTCMKTS:SOBR – Get Rating) and Magnum Opus Acquisition (NYSE:OPA – Get Rating) are both small-cap business services companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their earnings, profitability, dividends, valuation, analyst recommendations, institutional ownership and risk.
+SOBR Safe (OTCMKTS:SOBR – Get Rating) and Magnum Opus Acquisition (NYSE:OPA – Get Rating) are both small-cap business services companies, but which is the better business?
+We will compare the two companies based on the strength of their profitability, valuation, dividends, earnings, analyst recommendations, institutional ownership and risk.

 Profitability